section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

-Scroll down to the 'text-primary' class layer to display all associated domains with the IP address.
+Scroll down to the `text-primary` class layer to display all associated domains with the IP address.

 Partial Output: